-- 7-10 carrots, sliced
+- 7-10 carrots (sliced)

-- 3 bell peppers, diced
+- 3 bell peppers (diced)

-- 1 small can coconut milk
+- 8 oz coconut milk (canned)

-- 3 cups homemade vegetable broth or store bought
+- 3 cups vegetable broth

-- A dash of Mrs Dash for garnish
+- A dash of Mrs. Dash for garnish

 - salt to taste

 - Preheat oven at 350º F or for a solar oven 200-250º F.